Safinamide

-Safinamide (INN; brand name Xadago) is a drug used as an add-on treatment for Parkinson's disease with "off" episodes; it has multiple modes of action, including the inhibition of monoamine oxidase B.
+Safinamide, sold under the brand name Xadago among others, is a medication used as treatment for Parkinson's disease with "off" episodes; it has multiple modes of action, including the inhibition of monoamine oxidase B.

 It was approved in the European Union in February 2015, in the United States in March 2017, and in Canada in January 2019.

 Medical uses

 Safinamide is used to treat idiopathic Parkinson's disease as add-on for people taking a stable dose of levodopa (L-dopa) alone or in combination with other Parkinson drugs, to help with "off" episodes when levodopa stops working.

 Contraindications

 Safinamide is contraindicated in people with severe liver impairment, with albinism, retinitis pigmentosa, severe diabetic neuropathy, uveitis and other disorders of the retina.
 Combination with other monoamine oxidase (MAO) inhibitors and pethidine is also contraindicated.

 It is not safe for women to take during pregnancy.
 It is excreted in breast milk and the effects on infants are unknown.